sakunaharinda/sakunaharinda/README.md

 I am Sakuna, an undergrduate studying in Department of Electronic and Telecommunication Engineering, University of Moratuwa.

 I am intersted in Deep Learning, Machine Learning, Natural Language Processing, Computer Vision and Algorithmic Coding.
-I have an exposure to Robotics related applications too.
+I have some exposure to Robotics related applications too.

 #### Connect with me: